gruntwork-io/docs/docs/iac/stay-up-to-date/updating.md

 ## Patcher

 Keeping track of all references to modules and services is a complicated, error prone task.
-It's easy to miss a version or even be completely unaware that a downstream service is referencing a module.
-To solve this problem, Gruntwork developed [Patcher](https://docs.gruntwork.io/guides/stay-up-to-date/patcher), which shows the version of a module you are using, the latest version available, and the changelog for the module.
-If you're interested in trying out Patcher, please reach out to sales@gruntwork.io!
+To solve this problem, Gruntwork developed [Patcher](https://gruntwork.io/patcher), which shows the version of a module you are using, the latest version available, and the changelog for the module.
+If you're interested in trying out Patcher, [request early access](https://gruntwork.io/early-access)!

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "84309ddbff6bf6b820551de46c93b295"
+  "hash": "18ee6966680970e4eace281d83fd9e4d"
 }
 ##DOCS-SOURCER-END -->